Khalidmerai/UnoFlip/README.md

 This program reproduces a simplified version of the card game UNO Flip.
 This program was made for the SYSC 3110 team project, by group 15, which consists of Khalid Merai, Scharara Islam, Marina Latif and Abdulrahman Aldayel.

 #How to Play UNO using the console interface:
-1. Run the Class Main
+1. Run the Class SRC.Main
 2. Enter the number of Players : (2-4)
 3. Enter the name of Players
 4. The game will display the top card on the discard pile, and each player's initial hand.